 Everyday Habits That Make You Look Older, According to Science

 Americans are obsessed with looking young — the ever-growing, multibillion-dollar beauty and fitness industries are a chronic testament to that.
 But at the same time, we undermine our own efforts (and expense) by regularly engaging in behaviors that prematurely age us.
 These are some everyday habits — which may seem harmless or unrelated to aging — that, in fact, make you look older.
-Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.
+Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 Tipping back sugar-sweetened drinks can pack on the pounds.
 But sugary drinks might actually make you age faster, too.
 That's according to a study conducted at the University of California—San Francisco, which found that people who drank more sugar-sweetened drinks like soda had shorter telomeres, the components of cells that hold DNA information.
 Telomeres start out long and get shorter as they grow older; when they get too short, they die.
 "Regular consumption of sugar-sweetened sodas might influence metabolic disease development through accelerated cell aging," wrote the study's authors.
 "The extremely high dose of sugar that we can put into our body within seconds by drinking sugared beverages is uniquely toxic to metabolism."